Lemnian Athena - Item #218

 82 Inches High x 24 Inches Wide x 18 Inches Deep

-Widely believed to be a Roman marble copy of a Greek bronze original of a Greek goddess, probably the famous Athena Lemnia by Phidias, which stood on the Acropolis in Athens.
-The original piece was from c.450 B.C.E.
-The copy was probably made between the late first century B.C.E. and early first century C.E.
-Furtwangler has identified the marble head in the Museo Civico at Bologna and two full statues in Dresden as copies of the original Athena Lemnia by Phidias.
+The over-life-sized statue is widely believed to be a Roman marble copy of a Greek bronze original of a Greek goddess, and is probably the famous Athena Lemnia by Phidias which stood on the Acropolis in Athens.
+Phidias was also the artistic director for the Parthenon.
+The original piece was commissioned between 451 and 447 B.C.E.
+The Roman copy was probably made between the late first century B.C.E. and early first century C.E.
+The German archaeologist Adolf Furtwängler (1853-1907) identified a marble head in the Museo Civico at Bologna and two full statues in Dresden as copies of the original Athena Lemnia by Phidias.
+His conclusion is still widely agreed with today.

 Artist: (original) Phidias